iterorganization/IMAS-Validator/docs/source/defining_rules.rst

 IDSValidationRule functions are defined in directories as provided by the user.
 They are grouped in directories per ruleset by name based on which they are filtered in the loading function.
-Inside these directories are python files which contain the rules The folder structure is as follows:
+Inside these directories are python files which contain the rules.
+The folder structure is as follows:

 .. code-block:: text